wannesds/old_myportfolio/README.md

 TO DO (find a job!!!!) :
 - make readme better
-- opening nav menu in mobile view pushes content under
-- optimize css (+ initialize h1,p,... globaly in main styles)
+- optimize and clean css (+ initialize h1,p,... globaly in main styles)
 - about page
 - contact page
 - work page